Race Details

 No “friends” or “coaches” are allowed to run or swim with you during the event.

-With start times of 8 and 9am, athletes are expected to have finished both race distances by 11:15.
-Race officials may end a racer’s journey at any point if it clearly becomes impossible that the athlete can meet this finish time.
-As the event has a strict “close-down” agreement with the National Seashore, please accept such a decision with good grace.
+Long Course athletes are expected to be able to finish the race within 5.5 hours; Medium Course within 4.5 hours; Short Course within 3.5.
+There are also mid-course time cut-offs.
+Race officials/head lifeguards may end a racer’s journey at any point if it clearly becomes impossible that the athlete can meet the finish time.
+As the event has a strict “close-down” agreement with permitting authorities, please accept such a decision with good grace.

 The race will provide all athletes with precision timing, but it will be an “overall time,” without splits.